Pushback (migration): Legality

-Pushbacks often violate the prohibition of collective expulsion of aliens in Protocol 4 of the European Convention on Human Rights.
-If the refugees are at risk of persecution, the pushbacks violate the principle of non-refoulement in international law, including the Geneva Convention.
+If the refugees are at risk of life or freedom due to "race, religion, nationality, membership of a particular social group or political opinion" with the exception of "danger to the security of the country" the pushbacks violate the principle of non-refoulement in international law, including the Convention Relating to the Status of Refugees.

+In some regions additional laws apply, in Europe pushbacks often violate the prohibition of collective expulsion of asylum seekers in Protocol 4 of the European Convention on Human Rights.
 Refoulement, as well as summary expulsions, are also prohibited by Articles 18 and 19 of the EU Charter of Fundamental Rights.
 Depending on the circumstances, pushbacks may themselves constitute torture, or ill-treatment, or violate the right to life, prohibited by international law including the ECHR and the EU Charter of Fundamental Rights.
 Marco Stefan and Roberto Cortinovi, at the European University Institute, describe pushbacks as "a major threat to the fundamental rights and rule of law standards established under EU primary and secondary legislation".
 There have also been attempts to challenge pushbacks on the basis that they could amount to forced disappearances or crimes against humanity in especially severe cases.